-While it’s possible that a planner can monitor these data streams, forecast demand, and optimize inventory using spreadsheets, the amount of transactional data is generally too big to manage.
-Therefore, many retailers are looking to technologies like machine learning to get a firmer grasp on demand and better align their operations.
+While it’s possible that a planner can monitor these data streams, forecast demand, and do supply chain planning using spreadsheets, the amount of transactional data is generally too big to manage.
+Therefore, many retailers are looking to technologies like machine learning for supply chain planning to get a firmer grasp on demand and better align their operations.

 In fact, leaders say that investing in IT transformation, lowering supply chain costs, and achieving inventory visibility are three of their top five priorities.
 Another IHL report, Debunking the Retail Apocalypse, states “leading retailers (those growing better than the average) have decoupled their IT spend growth from the previous year’s revenue and are embarking on transformational IT spending, in some cases growing spend 7X faster than the weakest competitors in their segment to better compete.
 This is the key: Retailers do not need to outspend Amazon and Walmart, but need to outspend their weakest competitors.”

 Technology improvements can help retailers weather the changes in the market, more accurately predict what customers want, stock those items appropriately, and run your business more efficiently.
 Which isn’t scary at all.